deployd/deployd/docs/script.md

       console.log(msg); // 'hello world'
     });

-* fn(err)
+* fn(err) *optional*

-The callback will receive any error even if it occurs asynchronously.
+If a callback is provided the script will be run in **async mode**.
+The callback will receive any error even if the error occurs asynchronously.
+Otherwise it will be called without any arguments when the script is finished executing (see: async mode).

     var s = new Script('setTimeout(function() { throw "test err" }, 22)');